USGS-EROS/lcmap-nemo/docs/developing.rst

 Deploy to Dockerhub
 -------------------
-Travis-ci automatically builds each commit and pushes a built Docker image to Dockerhub tagged with the version and branchname.
+Travis-CI automatically builds each commit and pushes a built Docker image to Dockerhub tagged with the version and branchname.

 To deploy manually, see the `Makefile <../Makefile/>`_.